Zurili/apiv1/appointmentTemplates.md

 }
 ```
 `availability` can contain `['existing client', 'new client', 'concierge']`.
 For a client with no previous appointment, use an AT with 'new client' availability etc.

+`products` is the default products or services that will be billed for appointments based on this template

+You can also get entended versions of products or resources by adding parameter `includes[]` like this:
+`/api/appointmentTemplates/:id?includes[]=resources&includes[]='products`